NomburgLab/SAT2/README.md

 ## Alignment-focused
 `sat.py aln_add_clusters` - Adds foldseek clustering information to the foldseek tabular alignment file.
-`sat.py aln_add_taxonomy` - DEPRICATED - Recommend using tab_add_taxonomy. ~~Adds specified taxonomic levels for the query and/or target of foldseek alignments.~~
 `sat.py aln_taxa_counts` - Returns counts at desired taxonomic levels within each foldseek cluster.
 `sat.py aln_query_uniprot` - Lets you look up alphafold or uniprot IDs using the Uniprot REST API, and get the geneName and fullName (an informative protein name) for each.
 `sat.py aln_add_uniprot` - After retreiving the uniprot unformation using aln_query_uniprot, adds the information as columns to the alignment file.
 `sat.py aln_filter` - This filters for alignments below/above a specified value in a specified column, and can also filter to keep a maximum number of queries per alignment.
 `sat.py aln_merge` - This merges two alignment files.
 `sat.py aln_cluster` - This lets you do connected-component clustering, similar to foldseek/mmseqs cluster mode 1, but lets you have more control on filtering the alignments prior.
-`sat.py aln_expand_clusters` - When you use the cluster representatives from one clustering (often sequence-based) to cluster using another clustering (often structure based), will merge them.
 `sat.py aln_merge_clusters` - This takes in a cluster file and an alignment file of alignments between cluster representatives, and merges clusters whose representatives align.
 `sat.py aln_parse_dali` - This parses a Dalilite alignment output into a tab-delimited format.
 It can also filter based on various alignment statistics.
 `sat.py aln_parse_dali_matrix` - This parses a Dalilite matrix output - basically uses the DALI key to annotate it.